cloudify-cosmo/getcloudify.org/guide/3.0/guide-blueprint.md

 {%highlight bash%}
 git clone https://github.com/cloudify-cosmo/cloudify-nodecellar-singlehost.git
-git checkout tags/stepX #step1 to step9 (the latter is identical to master)
+git checkout tags/stepX #step1 to step9 (the latter is identical to the 3.0 version tag)
 {%endhighlight%}

 # Step by Step Walkthrough